Welcome to JALA International, the telework, telecommuting, and applied futures

 most-desired perks—even in a challenged economy—we usually

-tout telework to employers as an important management option for improving competitiveness.
+tout telework to employers as an important management option for improving

-does one get the boss to make the move?
-Sometimes the government helps.
+competitiveness.
+But how does one get the boss to make the move?

 More >>